pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

 1. Restart the terminal.

-## Update Style Checker
+## Update Style Checker for Atom

 To update to the latest Style Checker version, follow one of these procedures:

-### Update Style Checker from the CLI
+### Update Style Checker for Atom from the CLI

 To update Style Checker from the CLI:

-1. If you have not already done so, [Configure your bash profile to enable fast updates](#configure-bash).
+1. If you have not already done so, [Configure your bash profile to enable fast updates](#configure-bash-atom).
 1. From the CLI, run:

     ```